Blank-Framework/FilePathRouter/README.md

 # FilePathRouter

-The Blank Framework FilePathRouter is an extremely simple router library for routing requests.
-Essentially all it does is take a path like /blog/posts and routes it to a directory like /blog/posts/index.php.
+FilePathRouter is a simple routing package that maps a path such as `/blog/posts` to the directory `/blog/posts`.
+If that directory exists, it executes the `index.php` file inside.

+## Usage

-To use it you need to simply instantiate the class and pass the **full** path into the constructor to the directory where your routes will be.
-An example as from the this project might be assuming your index.php is where the README is
+To start, instantiate the `FilePathRouter` class and pass the absolute path to the directory where your routes will be located.
+If it is in the root of your project directory is could be like the code snippet below:

 ```php
 $router = new FilePathRouter(__DIR__ . '/routes');
 ```

-This will map your routes directory to the directory `/routes`.
-That is it really!
-After that you simply need to find the route by calling the following code and providing the requested URL path like this:
+To route your requests, get the requested path for example /blog and pass it into the function routeRequest as shown below:

 ```php
 $router->routeRequest('/blog');
 ```

+## Directory Structure and Routing

-Paths are then done through folders.
-Home is routed to the `index.php` in the `/routes` directory.
-To create the path `/blog` create a directory `blog` inside `/routes` and inside the `blog` directory add an `index.php` file.
-This file will be executed whenever the path `/blog` is requested.
+FilePathRouter's routing mechanism is dependent on your project's directory structure.
+The home route (/) is mapped to the index.php file in the /routes directory.
+To create a new path, such as /blog, simply create a directory named blog within /routes.
+Place an index.php file in this new directory, and this file will be executed whenever the /blog path is requested.

 ## Exceptions

 If the routes path you provided in the constructor does not exist, the router will throw a `RoutesPathNotFoundException`.
 If the requested route could not be found, the router will throw a `RouteNotFoundException`.